Without a doubt, it was the wrong thing to do. And I knew it. I did it anyway.

 My jaw dropped at the tastelessness of it all.
 How could a victim’s brother – the uncle of the baby in the photo – not see his complicity in the president’s racist campaign against Mexican migrants?

 I buy this.
 After all, the world crawls with complainers.
-I’ve learned that the way to weed out the mere performers from the mighty contributors is to ask them to do something.
-Which doesn’t mean that those who “do” will do it right, or even well.
+I’ve learned that the way to weed out the mere performers from the genuine contributors is to ask them to do something.
+Which doesn’t mean that those who do will do it right, or even well.
 We’ll forever be stumbling towards our better angels because this integrity shit is hard.
-In that reality lies a gift to me: My ego-fuelled fumble with my wife will serve as a stark reminder to empathize with humanity at its most annoying.
+In that reality lies a gift to me: The ego-fueled fumble with my wife will serve as a stark reminder to empathize with humanity at its most annoying.

 A week later, I texted my wife an invitation.
 “Would you like to go see a movie this evening with me?”
 She suggested we go the next night.
 “Do you want to get dinner somewhere beforehand?”
 I further proposed.

 “Sure,” she replied.
 “Why are you being so nice?
 Should I worry?!”

 I reiterated my hope for a post-divorce friendship.
 Marriage, I added, “often sets expectations that are unrealistic and eclipses the good that different people can still offer each other.”
 Even if we weren’t meant to be spouses, must we be enemies?